cloudnautique/treads/README.md

 - Connects to MCP servers (e.g., Nanobot) using FastMCP 2.0
 - Provides customizable Views for chat, prompts, and resources
+- **Dynamic templating system** - agents can specify response types for custom UI rendering
 - Integrates with OpenAI for chat and tool calling
 - FastAPI-based web server with extensible endpoints

+## Dynamic Templating

+Agents can now control how their responses are rendered by including a `response_type` field in their JSON responses.
+The system supports built-in templates for common data types (tables, code, lists) and allows custom templates per agent.

+See [DYNAMIC_TEMPLATING.md](DYNAMIC_TEMPLATING.md) for detailed documentation.

 ## Next Steps